 6. Monitor for Visual Changes

-In addition to functionality, monitor the visual aspects of your web application.
+In addition to functionality, it also monitor the visual aspects of your web application.
 Use tools like Applitools or Percy to automate visual regression testing, ensuring that UI changes don’t inadvertently affect your layout across different browsers.

 7. Collect Logs and Screenshots